-This is in response to the State of North Carolina's (State) request submitted on May 1, 2020, requesting that the Federal Emergency Management Agency (FEMA) approve an extension to the deadline for non-congregate sheltering from June 7 to July 7, 2020 as a result of the Coronavirus 19 (COVID-19) public health emergency.
-Since FEMA's approval dated April 6, 2020, the State has housed 1,469 individuals in non-congregate sheltering at an estimated cost of \$3,611,435.14.
-When first approved for non-congregate sheltering the state had 285 people infected with COVID-19 and sixty-one fatalities.
-As of June 1, 2020, the State has had 29,263 residents infected with COVID-19, 546 hospitalized, and 898 fatalities.
+This is in response to the State of North Carolina's (State) request submitted on June 26, 2020, requesting that the Federal Emergency Management Agency (FEMA) approve an extension to the deadline for non-congregate sheltering from July 8 to August 7, 2020 as a result of the Coronavirus 19 (COVID-19) public health emergency.
+Since FEMA's initial approval dated April 6, 2020, the State has housed 2,479 individuals in non-congregate sheltering at an estimated cost of \$5,216,996.
+When first approved for non-congregate sheltering, the state had 285 people infected with COVID-19 and 61 fatalities.
+As of June 22, 2020, the State has had 54,453 residents infected with COVID-19 and 1,251 fatalities.

-In accordance with section 403 and section 502 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, eligible emergency protective measures taken to respond to the referenced COVID-19 emergency, at the direction or guidance of state, local, tribal, and territorial public health officials, may be reimbursed under Category B of FEMA's PA program if necessary to save lives, protect improved property, or public health and safety, and/or lessen or avert the threat of catastrophes.
+In accordance with section 403 and section 502 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, eligible emergency protective measures taken to respond to the referenced COVID-19 emergency, at the direction or guidance of state, local, tribal, and territorial public health officials, may be reimbursed under Category B of FEMA's Public Assistance (PA) program if necessary to save lives, protect improved property, or public health and safety, and/or lessen or avert the threat of catastrophes.

-Based on my review of your request and the information provided, I am approving your request to extend the deadline for emergency non-congregate sheltering to July 7, 2020, unless public health needs or the public health official's order based on the governor's executive order terminates sooner.
+Based on my review of your request and the information provided, I am revising the period of authorization for non-congregate sheltering until August 7, 2020.
+This extension may not extend beyond the State or Local public health order or the Secretary of Health and Human Services Public Health Emergency for COVID-19.